Crater Lake via Pawnee Pass

 Mirror Lake and Crater Lake with Lone Eagle Peak's distinctive profile reflected in the still alpine waters is a beloved Colorado classic typically accessed from the East side of the Continental Divide.
 This route approaches from the West via Pawnee Pass.

 As one of the most popular destinations in Indian Peaks Wilderness, make sure you have the correct permits and camp only at designated sites around Mirror and Crater Lakes.
+Please view this document with everything you need to know about Indian Peaks Wilderness.

 - Suitable Activities: Backpacking, Hiking